ZeroGradAI/store-inisghts-ai/DEPLOYMENT.md

 6. **Access Your App**
    - Once deployed, you can access your app at the URL provided by Vercel

+## Model Selection Considerations

+When deploying, consider which model is best for your use case:

+1. **Microsoft Phi-4 (Default)**: Recommended for most deployments due to its:
+   - Reliability (fewer safety filter rejections)
+   - Cost-effectiveness (less expensive API calls)
+   - No GPU requirements (works on any hosting tier)

+2. **Llama-3.2-90B**: Alternative API option that:
+   - May provide different quality results for some images
+   - Has higher API usage costs
+   - May occasionally trigger safety filters for store images

+3. **LLaVA-1.5-7B**: Only suitable if your hosting provides GPU access:
+   - Requires a GPU with 8GB+ VRAM
+   - More costly to host due to GPU requirements
+   - Provides local inference without API costs

 ## Using a Custom Domain